SamriddhiBhatnagar/Candy-Game/README.md

 ## 🤝 Contributing
 Feel free to fork the repository and submit pull requests for improvements or bug fixes.

-## 📜 License
-This project is licensed under the MIT License.

 ## 💬 Feedback
 Found a bug?
 Got suggestions?
-Open an issue or contact me directly.
+Open an issue or contact me directly at samriddhibhatnagar8@gmail.com.
 I’d love to hear from you!
-This project is licensed under the MIT License - see the LICENSE file for details.

-### 💬 Feedback
-If you have any suggestions or encounter issues, please open an issue in the repository or contact me directly.